f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **speed                  .1.3.6.1.4.1.12276.1.1.1.262404**

-The **speed** SNMP trap indicates that a port speed change event has occured on one of the in-band network interfaces.
+The **speed** SNMP trap indicates that a port speed change event has occurred on one of the in-band network interfaces.
 It will be sent with an **alertEffect=2** indicating that this is an informational event and not an alarm.

 +-------------------------+------------------------------------------------------------------------------------------+
 | AlertEffect             | Possible Description in SNMP Trap                                                        |